-Neither can we predict the challenges we may face that affect our health.
+We cannot predict the challenges we may face that affect our health.
 We need to stand by and care for each other.
 We need to extend our faith and believe God for healing and recovery.
 We must not lose the will to live in the wholeness promised for us.

-Proverbs 18:14 (GNB) Your will to live can sustain you when you are sick, but if you lose it, your last hope is gone.
+Proverbs 18:14 (GNT) Your will to live can sustain you when you are sick, but if you lose it, your last hope is gone.

-Proverbs 18:14 (MSG) A healthy spirit conquers adversity, but what can you do when the spirit is crushed?
+Proverbs 18:14 (The Message) A healthy spirit conquers adversity, but what can you do when the spirit is crushed?